-Ginseng is a plant notable for its healing properties, and its long time association with some of the world's most ancient healing traditions.
-There are two varieties of ginseng that are the most commonly used medicinally: Asian ginseng (Panax ginseng), which is native to Manchuria and Korea, and has a long history of medicinal use (in tea and drug form) in China, Korea, and Japan.
-American ginseng (Panax quinquefolius) grows throughout the US and parts of Canada, from Quebec and Manitoba to the coasts of the Gulf of Mexico.
-It is also used as a traditional medicine, but the bulk of the crop is dried and exported to Hong Kong, where it is processed into a spice used throughout Southeast Asia.
+Ginseng is a plant notable for its healing properties and has long been associated with some of the world's most ancient healing traditions.
+There are two varieties of ginseng that are the most commonly used: Asian ginseng (Panax ginseng), which is native to Manchuria and Korea, and American ginseng (Panax quinquefolius), which grows throughout the United States and parts of Canada.
+Both are used in traditional medicine, but the bulk of the crop is dried and exported to Hong Kong, where it is processed into a spice used throughout Southeast Asia.

 |Botanical Name||Panax quinquefolius|